 The Orphans, on the other hand, existed in name from conception.
 The songs, varied though they were, came from a common source, which gave them an inherent unity.
 And they came to public deliverance through the persistent effort of The Orphans as a band – we worked hard, rehearsing more regularly, and with an intensity and collaborative single-mindedness that the other bands had not come close to.
-We experienced the heights of public triumph and the lows of public disappointment, all in the name of The Orphans.
+We experienced the heights of public triumph and the lows of public disappointment, all in the name of The Orphans, all within a few short but intense months.
 We had a group identity and were proud of our collective selves.
 On looking back at The Orphans’ repertoire, flawed though the execution of some of the songs surely was, I think we should have been proud.
 We achieved a lot creatively in the few months we were together, and it’s a time I will always hold dear.

 The demise of The Orphans marked the end of the first wave of punk rock in Perth.
 That may seem an egotistical statement, so I should explain.